 18 Argyle St, The Rocks

-Like the previous recommendations, the Argyle is both a bar and restaurant during the day and then a nightclub in the evening.
-It consists of a large outdoor courtyard and 3 dance halls.
-If you like salsa parties, then Thursdays are the best day to go!
-On weekends expect chart music and popular tunes to keep everyone happy.
+Similar to the above, Argyle is both a bar and restaurant during the day and a nightclub at night.
+It has 3 dance rooms and a large outdoor terrace which is particularly nice for getting some fresh air and taking a break from your wild night out.
+If you like salsa evenings, Thursdays are the day to go!
+On weekends the music is quite commercial and will get everyone on the same page.

-Also in the heart of the city, The Establishment offers the same kind of salsa party as the Argyle but on Tuesday nights!
-The place is a more upmarket affair, with a large bar in the centre and an outdoor terrace.
+Still in the heart of the city, The Establishment offers the same kind of salsa night as Argyle, but on Tuesday nights (free entry)!
+However, from 00:30 onwards, we switch to a reggaeton night.
+The place is quite classy with a big bar in the middle and a small courtyard.

 Burdekin Hotel (electro music)

 Another place for electro music lovers!
 Located in the Oxford Street area, the club is actually an old 4-storey building.
 It is known for its Friday night House and Techno “We Love” nights.
 The Burdekin Saturdays (pop, house, dance) are also famous.
 Book your place online to get free access before midnight.

 Our selection is based on our various personal experiences but also on those of travellers who have spent evenings in Sydney.
 On a Facebook group, we launched a poll on “Where to go out in Sydney”.
 Here are the results:

 Apart from drinking in moderation, remember that in Australia, and especially in Sydney, nightlife both starts and ends early!
 Often it starts as soon as you get off work with the after work drinks.
 Indeed, clubs generally close at 3am or 4am for a limited few, so don’t go leave to go out too late to enjoy your evening.
 You can go dancing as early as 11pm and the dancefloors will already be full.